-Dept. V - Robotics Jr. Superintendent: Ava Karcher Judging: Saturday, July 29 - 1:30 p.m.
+Dept. V - Robotics Jr. Superintendent: Ava Karcher Judging: Tuesday, August 6 - 8:30 a.m.

-- 1. Exhibits for Display All Robotics projects must be taken to the Anderson Building during the exhibit entry time on Tuesday, Aug.
-1 from 5:00- 6:00 p.m. so they may be displayed during the Lyon County Fair. - Each exhibitor may enter up to two robotics projects made during the current year. - Each 4-Her pre-entered in the Robotics project will participate in conference judging and must represent his or her project(s) in person. - Please review the STEM ROCKETRY division of the Kansas State Fair book at www.kansas4h.org under events and activities for the complete rules and guidelines for this project.
+- Each exhibitor may enter up to two robotics projects made during the current year. - Each 4-Her pre-entered in the Robotics project will participate in conference judging and must represent his or her project(s) in person. - Please review the Robotics division of the Kansas State Fair book at www.kansas4h.org under events and activities for the complete rules and guidelines for this project.

-CLASS A (Ages 7-11 years)
+CLASS A (Ages 7 - 11 years)

-- 1 Robot made from a commercial (purchased) kit (no programming, just assembly) - 2 Robot designed by exhibitor.
-The robot must not be a mere modification of an existing robot kit or plan - 3 Programmable robot made from a commercial (purchased) kit - 4 Robot design and constructed by exhibitor or from a commercial kit that is operated by a remote-controlled device - 5 Junk Drawer Robotics
+- 01 Robot made from a commercial (purchased) kit (no programming, just assembly) - 02 Robot designed by exhibitor.
+The robot must not be a mere modification of an existing robot kit or plan - 03 Programmable robot made from a commercial (purchased) kit - 04 Robot design and constructed by exhibitor or from a commercial kit that is operated by a remote-controlled device - 05 Junk Drawer Robotics